lholman/PluralsightAudition/README.md

 ## Audition module 'Sharing PowerShell infrastructure code'
 * Sharing PowerShell infrastructure code
-	* Overview (1m)
+	* Overview (30 seconds)
-		"We already use source control to track change, now we would like to run our tests every time a change is made to source control, and be able to see historically the success of those tests over time."
+		** "We already use source control to track change, now we would like to run our tests every time a change is made to that source, so we know early on if a change has broken anything.
+We also want those changes to be visible to other people."
+	* Why AppVeyor?
+(2 mins)
+		** In the cloud (nothing to install) "Continuous Delivery for Windows" ** Free trial and free for open source projects
+		** It works with Github and is designed for Windows and PowerShell
 	* Running pester tests on a build server (3m)
 		* TeamCity
 		* Jenkins